mhuebert/re-view/README.md

   (:require [re-view.core :as v :refer [defview]]))
 ```

 `defview` is a macro that returns a view which can be rendered to the page using `v/render-to-element`.
-Similar to `defn`, it expects a name, optional docstring, and arguments vector, followed by the body of the view, which should return valid [hiccup](https://github.com/mhuebert/re-view/wiki/Hiccup-Syntax) or a React element.
+Similar to `defn`, it expects a name, optional docstring, and arguments vector, followed by the body of the view, which should return valid [hiccup syntax](https://github.com/mhuebert/re-view/wiki/Hiccup-Syntax) or a React element.

+If you don't know what `hiccup syntax` is, that's totally fine -- but you should [read the guide](https://github.com/mhuebert/re-view/wiki/Hiccup-Syntax) before continuing.

 Create a view that returns a `div` with a 'hello, world!' greeting.